thotamohan/Activity-Recognition-System/README.md

 cross-validation for λ automatically.

 ## **Analysis:**

 **Now let us compare the L1-penalised with variable selection using p-values?**
-* L1 regularization can be used to feature selection.
-As the feature coefficients become zero here.
+* L1 regularization can be applied to feature selection.
+As the feature coefficients become zero here which helps in dimensionality reduction.
-* It is easier to implement than Recursive Feature Selection or based on p values because.
-* it just involves solving the optimization problem with a constraint.
+* Comparitively it is easier to implement than Recursive Feature Selection or p-values based feature selection because it just involves solving the optimization problem with a constraint.

+# Multi-class Classification (The Realistic Case)

+## **L-1 Penalised multinomial regression model:**

+Here I found the best l in the same way as  found it for Logistic regression to build an L1-penalized multinomial regression model to classify all activities in my training set.

+Below I reported my test error.

+I researched how confusion matrices and ROCcurves are defined for multiclass classification and showed them for this problem.

+## **Naive Bayes Classifier:**

+I repeated the same procedure using Naive Bayes Classifier, used both Gaussian and Multinomial priors and the results are compared as follows:

+Optimal 'l' value: 1
+**Test Accuracy: 100.0**

+Confusion Matrix:
+[[2 0 0 0 0 0 0]
+ [0 2 0 0 0 0 0]
+ [0 0 3 0 0 0 0]
+ [0 0 0 3 0 0 0]
+ [0 0 0 0 2 1 0]
+ [0 0 0 0 0 2 1]
+ [0 0 0 0 0 0 3]]

+## ** Analysis:**

+From the above results we could see that
+* Here Naive Bayes assumes that the features are independent with respect to a given class.
+* But remember that, the features extracted are from same time series column which makes the features not independent and this is contrast to the Naive Bayes assumption that features are independent.
+* This makes Naive Bayes not a good choice for the problem.